 Note: From 1 May 2009 where a parent is entitled to Working Tax Credit during the four-week period immediately after their employment ceases, or after they start to work less than 16 hours per week, their children are entitled to free school lunches.

 To apply for Free School Meals, you will need to create an account to check for eligibility.
 Please click on the link to do this: https://bit.ly/3qCMJAa

 If you need any support, contact the school office.

 Healthy Eating: Small Changes can make a Big Difference!

-Although we have seen a big improvement in the lunches many children are bringing into school, there are always ways we can improve our children’s diets and help them to lead healthier lives.
+There are always ways we can improve our children’s diets and help them to lead healthier lives.
 Here are some simple ideas to get you started: